ryancontento/blog/ryancontentoblog/content/posts/introduction-to-blazor.md

 ## JavaScript Interoperability

 While I noted that one of the drawbacks of Blazor is that it does not have full access to the DOM, you still have access to using JavaScript in these situations via JavaScript interop.
-If you are doing very JavaScript, this can be worked out by simply creating a file with the logic and linking on the index.html file in the wwwroot of the project.
+If you are doing very straight forward JavaScript, this can be worked out by simply creating a file with the logic and linking to it on the index.html file in the wwwroot of the project.
 When combining C# and JavaScript logic, there are a number of rules that must be followed.
 This is something we will dive into deeper in another future post.

 ## Final Notes